freeCodeCamp/freeCodeCamp/guide/english/c/functions/index.md

 With that, the conditions for a being greater than b, and b being greater than a, have been accounted for.
 However, if a equals b, the function still won't have returned anything.
 For that reason, we return a (a is equal to b, so we could return either).

 ## A word on 'scope'
-Scope is a thing to be aware of.
-It refers to the areas in your code where a variable is accessible.
+Scope refers to the areas in your code where a variable is accessible.
 When you pass a variable to a function, the function gets its own copy to use.
 This means that adjusting the variable in the function will not adjust it anywhere else.
 Similarly, if you haven't passed a variable to a function, it doesn't have it and can't use it.

 You may have observed a similar issue with things like if statements and any of the loops.
 If you declare a variable within brackets, it won't be accessible outside of those brackets.
 This is true for functions in the same way, but there are some ways to get around it:
 * Make a global variable by declaring it outside of any functions